Welsh law: Wales as a legal jurisdiction

-Laws that are made in Wales, that apply to Wales are still currently a part of the law of England and Wales because England and Wales form one legal jurisdiction.
-Scotland and Northern Ireland however have their own, separate legal jurisdictions.
+Laws that are made in Wales, that apply to Wales, are currently a part of the law of England and Wales because England and Wales form one legal jurisdiction.
+Scotland and Northern Ireland have their own, separate legal jurisdictions.

-The One Wales agreement between Labour and Plaid Cymru (2007–2011) called for a review of criminal justice matters in Wales, and the question of whether they should be devolved to Wales, proposing that a Criminal and Youth Justice System within Welsh law.
+The One Wales agreement between Labour and Plaid Cymru (2007–2011) called for a review of criminal justice matters in Wales, and the question of whether they should be devolved to Wales, proposing a Criminal and Youth Justice System within Welsh law.
 Currently, however, there has been no such devolution of justice to the Senedd.

-A commission set up in 2017 by the First Minister of Wales known as "The Commission on Justice in Wales" and chaired by Lord Thomas of Cwmgiedd, looked into the operation of justice in the country.
-It aimed to further clarify the legal and political identity of Wales within the UK constitution, which may include the creation of a distinct legal jurisdiction.
-The commission's report was released in October 2019 and recommended the full devolution of the justice system.
-This would formalise Wales as the fourth jurisdiction of the UK.
+A commission set up in 2017 by the First Minister of Wales, known as "The Commission on Justice in Wales" and chaired by Lord Thomas of Cwmgiedd, looked into the operation of justice in the country.
+It aimed to further clarify the legal and political identity of Wales within the UK constitution.
+The commission's report was released in October 2019 and recommended the devolution of the justice system.

 English law in Wales

 English law still applies in Wales, but some laws in England, about matters that are devolved in Wales, may not apply in Wales.
-Once the Senedd has legislative competency to legislate in an area through an Act of Senedd Cymru, the Senedd can lead Wales down a different route, compared to English law.
+Once the Senedd has legislative competency in an area through an Act of Senedd Cymru, the Senedd can legislate differently from English law.
 Some actions can be unlawful in Wales, but not in England or Scotland.
 For example, using an electric shock collar on a cat or dog is unlawful in Wales, but not in the rest of the UK.

-Major practitioners

-Wales is home to a number of law firms and lawyers.

-Chambers

-In the Wales and Chester circuit, the leading sets are as follows: